 Before the multiple destinations feature was added to the Uber app you’d have to request two Ubers to do a round trip, one there and one back.
 Not ideal.
 You could try asking your driver to wait, but most of the time your driver wouldn’t wait for you if your stop was longer than a few minutes.
 Another complication was that the driver would be forced to accept another request as you got close to your destination, so you couldn’t even ask the driver to wait if you wanted to.

 Now, the multiple stops feature allows you to run a round-trip errand.
 Just remember that your driver will not wait for you if your stop takes more than 3 minutes.
 If it does, they are allowed to end the ride and move on.

 - On the Home screen, tap the ‘Where To?’ text box

 With this method, you’ll be able to do a round-trip without losing your driver to another ride request.
 Just make sure the stop takes less than 3 minutes.
 If your driver ends the trip because you took longer than 3 minutes, request a second Uber and understand that it’s not the driver’s fault.

 Why use this method?
 If you only add one stop — the location of your errand — there’s a high chance that the driver will get another request and end the ride right as you’re getting close to the stop, which would force you to request a second ride.
-Two rides is always more expensive than one.
+Two rides is almost always more expensive than one.

 Use the multiple stops feature to do this